 In the mighty and wonderful name of my Lord and Saviour, Jesus Christ, I pray.Amen

+I wrote this post in 2016.
 It is now 2021!
-Every time the news comes on and I feel myself slipping towards anger, sadness, mixed emotions, etc., I remind myself that we are in the birthing pains stage of God’s plan.
+Every time the news comes on and I feel myself slipping towards anger, sadness, mixed emotions, etc., I remind myself that we may be in the birthing pains stage of God’s plan.
 These events must happen before Jesus returns.
 This gives me the peace that passes understanding and I can relax, knowing God’s plan is coming to fruition.